Jonny-exe/arithmetic-coding-compression/README.md

 # arithmetic-coding-compression

 This is an implementation (written in python, c++ version doesn't work) of arithmetic coding for compression.
+You can find the principals of arithmetic coding [here](https://en.wikipedia.org/wiki/Arithmetic_coding)

 Note: this is not made for serious use